Judge Christina A. Snyder -- United States District Court, Central District of California

 Remote Appearances

-Judge Snyder will permit oral argument telephonically if: (a) all involved parties consent; (b) the parties anticipate presenting limited argument; and (c) the Court's calendar permits.
-Arrangements must be made by filing a request and proposed order no later than three business days prior to the scheduled hearing.
-CRD must be notified by the moving party of all counsels' intention to participate by the Wednesday prior to the Monday hearing.
-The party bringing the motion initiates the conference call.
+JPS §5: Judge Snyder will permit oral argument on calendared motions to be heard telephonically if (a) all involved parties consent to the telephone hearing, (b) the parties anticipate presenting limited argument, and (c) the Court's calendar permits such telephone oral argument to be heard.
+Arrangements for telephone hearings must be made by filing a request and proposed order no later than three business days prior to the scheduled hearing.
+The Courtroom Deputy Clerk must be notified by the moving party of all counsels' intention to participate in a telephone hearing by the Wednesday prior to the Monday hearing date. [snyder-christina | remote_appearances]

 chevron_right